03axdov/www.mediareviewr.com/README.md

   - Users can specify what type of media, such as movies, that their post concerns.
   - Posts consist of a title, the title of the concerned media, and a body of up to 2000 words.
   - Additionally, posts can have pictures or videos, and users can see when they were posted.
-  - Posts can be added to groups, and authors can specify what--if any--streaming services the media can be viewed on (if it's not a game or literature).
+  - Posts can be added to a maximum of 3 groups (explained later), and authors can specify what--if any--streaming services the media can be viewed on (if it's not a game or literature).

 https://github.com/03axdov/www.mediareviewr.com/assets/62298758/ce469a6b-4687-46f9-9d93-3d22e85478b2